-Tuning each facet-pair around the clock of the diamond returns light rays back to your eyes on shorter paths with more intensity.
+To ensure that 100% brightness potential is realized, Crafted by Infinity concentrates on all 57 facets' critical angles (not simply on group-averages as the labs measure).
+Tuning each facet-pair around the clock of the diamond returns all light rays back to your eyes on shorter paths with more intensity.

-Crafted by Infinity wearers regularly share stories of surprise and delight.
-These airplane photos capture Infinity's wide spectral fan output, seen by your eyes as bigger, bolder bursts of fire.
-These spectral fans are produced by a Crafted by Infinity weighing just 0.77 carats.
+Crafted by Infinity wearers regularly share stories of surprise and excitement in new places.
+These fun airplane photos demonstrate the wide spectral fan output discussed above.
+Most notably, these bigger, bolder bursts of fire are produced by a Crafted by Infinity weighing just 0.77 carats.

-Anyone who has been in a dark room and had a bright light suddenly turned on knows that it's a far more dynamic change than being in a dim room and having a moderate light turned on.
+Anyone who has been in a dark room and had a bright light suddenly turned on knows this is a far more dynamic change than being in a dimly lit room and having a moderate light turned on.
 It's also safe to say that an even pattern of sharp light and dark (like a checker board) is more striking than a pattern that's mixed or muddy.

 From the day Infinity was founded Paul Slegers has focused on optimizing these visual results which are yet unmeasured and ungraded by diamond laboratories.

 Better brightness, bigger bolder bursts of fire, superior sparkle and greater life through all lighting conditions.
 Every Crafted by Infinity Diamond is scientifically planned and precision-cut with these goals in mind.

 "I still get so many compliments, and my diamond only gets better with time."